zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

       `certutil -enterprise -f -v -AddStore "Root" localca.cer`

       **Note:** Ensure that you open the terminal as **administrator**.
-This will install the certificate to the Trusted Root Certification Authorities.
+This installs the certificate to the Trusted Root Certification Authorities.

     - **For macOS**, run the following command: